Freetown fuel tanker explosion: Event

 At approximately 22:00 GMT on 5 November 2021, a fuel tanker carrying petrol attempted to make a turn outside Choithram Supermarket in the Freetown suburb of Wellington.
-A lorry reported to be carrying granite collided with the tanker at the junction creating a fuel leakage.
+A lorry reportedly carrying granite collided with the tanker at the junction, causing a fuel leak.
 The two drivers came out of their vehicles and warned community residents to stay off the scene, according to Sierra Leone's National Disaster Management Agency.

 Petrol spilled from the tanker and locals, particularly okada riders, attempted to collect it in containers.
 An explosion led to a huge fireball that engulfed vehicles, people and passengers that were stuck in traffic created by the initial collision.

 The mayor of Freetown, Yvonne Aki-Sawyerr, said that the damage was exacerbated by people who gathered at the lorry, scooped the leaking fuel in containers and placed them in close proximity to the crash scene.
 This created traffic chaos with many people, including passengers in cars and buses, stuck very close to the scene of the accident.